salekinsirajus/DIPP/README.md

 Science majors at Earlham College.
 The software accompanies a paper, which is the primary deliverable.
 Since we are proposing a protocol that is geared towards IoT devices, we will produce a sample app that can live in the network and do it's job.
-This repository contains the development codes.
-Bugs, incomplete features are a expected.
+This repository contains development codes.
+Bugs, incomplete features are, therefore, expected occurance.
 We will possibly use this to host project website as well.
 If you have any question/suggestion, please send me an email to ssalek14@earlham.edu

 ## Progress: